JannieSA/PowerShell/Export Recursive AD Groups/README.md

 Output is saved in a .txt file and can be imported into Excel as Tab Delimited.

 Script Parameters:
-Get-RecursiveNestedGroupInfo.ps1 -GroupName "Grou Name Here..." -OutputScreen $true
+Get-RecursiveNestedGroupInfo.ps1 -GroupName "Group Name Here..." -OutputScreen $true

 As a visual aid text in yellow is groups, text in green is users.